 The new online media solution for today's classroom

 An innovative online program, our Virtual Classrooms engage students in live web discussions featuring influential public figures.
-The David Suzuki Virtual Classroom featuring the film Force of Nature, is one of several such events that has reached thousands of Canadian students.
+The Chris Hadfield Virtual Classroom is one of several such events that has reached thousands of Canadian students.

 Pre-selected NFB films and interactive projects serve to prompt discussion on current affairs and critical issues.
 Students have the opportunity to connect with influential public figures and each other, from coast to coast, providing a unique and engaging experience that transcends traditional textbook learning.